sgunadhya/blog/content/posts/nqueens_jump_julia.md

 N-Queens puzzle can be formulated as a linear programming problem.
 In this class of problems we model the puzzle and constraints as set of linear expressions.
 There are other ways of solving this problem, for example, using brute force method.
-Tere are many advantages of expressing the problem in an abstract linear program.
+There are many advantages of expressing the problem in an abstract linear program.

 There are two styles of programming - Procedural and Declarative.
 In procedural